PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 adjacent very-late Pad/InstanceNorm unit before the singleton-reshape cluster.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Very-late Pad/InstanceNorm composite characterization

+The selected unit is four adjacent unconditional calls after the late Conv1D/decoder composite: Pad cleanup, InstanceNorm post-bias, InstanceNorm residual-Mul/Concat, and InstanceNorm dual-stat residual.
+Pad receives layout and diagnostics; the other three receive layout only.
+Every mapping is unconsumed, and the singleton/consecutive-Reshape cluster is the fixed successor.

+`tests/test_flatbuffer_direct_very_late_pad_instancenorm_layout_orchestration.py`
+fixes exact order, argument policy, boundaries, and absence of consumers.
+Its strict expected failure requires one `run_very_late_pad_instancenorm_layout_cleanup(shared_model_ir_pass_context)` call and one ordered `_very_late_pad_instancenorm_layout_results` tuple outside the full store.
+No production source changed.

+Run the dedicated characterization, targeted Ruff, bytecode compilation, and whitespace checks, then commit and push before implementation.
+Import all four existing pass owners directly, preserve wrappers and tuple order, keep the store at 128/128, and never create, update, or reopen a pull request.

+The characterization gate completed with `1 passed, 1 xfailed in 0.15s`;
+the sole xfail is the intentionally absent composite owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.
+Commit and push this checkpoint before production changes.